hngi/nodejs-update/README.md

 ## XSHARE

-A file sharing application that shares any kind of file throught your email or converts it to a link.
+A file sharing application that shares any kind of file through your email or converts it to a link.

 <hr/>